saakeeth/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-A modern data warehouse with SQL server, including ETL processes, data modeling, and analytics
+A modern data warehouse with SQL server, including ETL processes, data modeling, and analytics.